 T = Tired

 So watch for those.
-Keep yourself well fed, happy, in good company and well rested at all times.
+Keep yourself well fed, happy, in good company, well rested and calm at all times.
 Ok?
 Good!

 Ha ha, if only it were that simple.
 It never is.